APRIL 1, 2016

 Adamson, who was just 30 years old at the time of her injury, was on the fast track to becoming one of the first female captains in the Alaska Marine Highway System.
 At the time of her injury, Adamson was making $125,000 a year, with the prospect of increased wages and benefits upon advancement to Captain.
 She was a graduate of the California Maritime Academy.
 Because of her injuries, Adamson’s medical experts and treating doctors testified she cannot return to work as officer aboard a ship.
 She is limited to part time, light to medium work.
 She is currently working part time for the Master Mate’s and Pilots Union.
 The economist for Adamson calculated her past and future economic losses to be $4,235,000 over her work life expectancy.

-Adamson’s lawyers, Jacobsen and Stacey, are partners in the Seattle Maritime Law firm of Beard Stacey & Jacobsen, LLP.
+Adamson’s lawyers, Jacobsen and Stacey, are partners in the Seattle Maritime Law firm of Beard Stacey & Jacobsen, PLLC.
 Beard Stacey & Jacobsen’s practice focuses on injuries for maritime workers such as Adamson.
 The firm has tried and settled many multi-million dollar cases involving Jones Act seamen and commercial fishermen.
 The Adamson case involved a complex legal question because, even though Adamson was a Jones Act seaman, the State of Alaska was immune from a direct lawsuit by Adamson.
 Although Adamson could not sue the State of Alaska, the Port of Bellingham was allowed to argue that Adamson’s damages had to be reduced for the State of Alaska’s negligence.
 Stacey and Jacobsen successfully established to the jury that the State of Alaska was not negligent and that the Port of Bellingham had to bear the complete responsibility for Adamson’s injuries.
 The jury carefully reviewed the evidence, and justice was done for Adamson and her husband.